From Few to Many Faults: Optimal Adaptive Byzantine Agreement: Introduction

-Furthermore, we highlight that system robustness is determined not by the relative fraction of possible corruptions but by the absolute number of failures it can tolerate.
-For instance, it's easier for an adversary to corrupt a system with $3,001$ nodes that tolerates $1,000$ faults than one with $10,000$ nodes tolerating $2,000$ faults.
-Building on this insight, we design an algorithm that decouples $n$ and $t$, achieving superior performance when $t \ll n$.
-Specifically, instead of the known $\mathcal{O}(n \cdot t)$ communication complexity, in the asynchronous setting, our algorithm operates with a communication complexity of $\mathcal{O}((n + t^2) \cdot \log n)$.
-This primitive allows system designers to first choose a maximal threshold $t$ of tolerated failures that would still allow for efficient dissemination of $t^2$ messages, and then scale $n$ up to $t^2$ without introducing additional latency.
+Second, we argue that systems' robustness is governed not by the relative \emph{fraction} of corruptions tolerated, but by the \emph{absolute} number of failures a system can withstand.
+For example, it may be easier for an adversary to corrupt a system with $3{,}001$ nodes that tolerates $1{,}000$ faults than one with $10{,}000$ nodes tolerating $2{,}000$ faults.
+Motivated by this perspective, we design an algorithm that decouples $n$ and $t$, yielding improved performance when $t \ll n$ and enabling unprecedented scaling in the total number of nodes.
+To get a taste of it, imagine a protocol achieving $\mathcal{O}(n + t^2)$ communication.
+Using it, system designers can first choose a failure threshold $t$ such that disseminating $t^2$ messages remains feasible, and subsequently scale $n$ up to $t^2$ without incurring additional asymptotic communication overhead.